 - Ginger tea with raw honey and a squirt of lime - ginger is warming and drying which can help the wet condition of the lungs.

 - Hot Chest packs.
 These can be made using a poultice, compress or hot pad.
-You can use food such as onions, garlic, ginger and or mustard (seeds or powder not the condiment), herbs or essential oils.
+You can use food such as onions, garlic, ginger and or mustard, herbs or essential oils.

 - Alternating hot and cold packs.
 If you are dealing with a stagnate condition alternating hot and cold over the area - in this case the lungs - will get the lymph and blood moving.
 Chest claps are another way to help break up mucus so it can be expelled.